mwperina/ovirt-ansible/README.md

 ```
 By default the roles will be installed to `/usr/share/ansible/roles`.

-The structure of the ovirt-ansible-roles package is as follows:
+The structure of the ovirt-ansible-roles-all package is as follows:
 *    `/usr/share/ansible/roles` - stores the roles.
 *    `/usr/share/ansible/roles/{role_name}` - stores the specific role.
-*    `/usr/share/doc/ovirt-ansible-roles/` - stores the examples, a basic overview and the licence.
+*    `/usr/share/doc/ovirt-ansible-roles-all/` - stores the examples, a basic overview and the licence.
 *    `/usr/share/doc/{role_name}` - stores the documentation and examples specific to the role.

 ### Installing using Galaxy